netboxlabs/netbox-proxmox-automation/README.md

   Logical volume pve/base-9000-disk-0 changed.
 ```

-Second, convert the Proxmox virtual machine into a template.
-You can then use this Proxmox virtual machine template in your `netbox-proxmox-ansible` automation.
+You should now be able to use your Proxmox virtual machine template, with a virtual machine id (vmid) of 9000 (or whatever you choose) in your `netbox-proxmox-ansible` automation.

 ## Initial Configuration: NetBox objects + dependencies